 There’s one thing you can do right away to decrease the chance of having your credit card number stolen.
 It’s so simple that we never think about it.
-Websites have learned how to get us to let our guard down because this practice is better for them.
+Websites try to get us to let our guard down because it’s better for them.
 But don’t do what websites want; do what protects you.

 Don’t let websites keep multiple credit cards of yours on file.